AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 [**MLG FactOreo**](https://mods.factorio.com/mod/MLG_FactOreo) 	*Kiplacon*

 If combat in Factorio is too bland for you these days and you want to summon the essence of Major League Gaming montages, with all their dubstep-rich glory and dank memes (and some expletives) look no further.
 This mod delivers.
-You can craft a sniper rifle for your no-scope pwnage and also craft meme magazines to deal some aptly named "dank damage" with any bullet-firing weapon, including turrets and cars.
+You can craft a sniper rifle for your 360-no-scopepwnage of them noobs.
+And don't forget to craft meme magazines to deal some aptly named "[dank damage](https://youtu.be/dQw4w9WgXcQ)" with any bullet-firing weapon, including turrets and cars.

 *<video: Kiplacon: MLG.mp4>*